 You should expect to be both tired and sore for approximately 1-2 weeks following breast reconstruction.
 Dr. Goldberg may prescribe medication to help you control your pain.
 Stitches are generally removed within 7-10 days following surgery.
 Extra steps that may be taken to complete the breast reconstruction include: adding the nipple, changing breast shape/size, and operating on the opposite breast to match the newly reconstructed breast.
 You need to realize that it takes time to readjust — emotionally and physically — to your new breast.

-For more information about breast reconstruction surgery, call our office for a complimentary consultation at 914-722-1600.
+For more information about breast reconstruction surgery, call our office for a consultation at 866-481-5585.

 *Individual Results May Vary